The Hurricane!: Plot

 As the Brown/Tubbs family prepares to head for a cruise, a news report states that a hurricane, named Flozell, hits Stoolbend.
 Not deterred, the family tries to salvage what is left of their vacation.
 However Cleveland discovers that Donna doesn't stock food in the house long-term, to which she points out that he trashed what little food they had.

 When the family tries to pray to God to help them ride out the storm, Cleveland, Jr. shocks everyone by revealing that he does not believe in God.
-He started questioning things when his mother Loretta told him that Jesus forgave her for cheating on Cleveland.
-After a while, he stopped believing in God, although he claims he is not an atheist either, which he calls "another religion", pointing out that some atheists, such as Brian Griffin, have been just as condescending and judgmental as the religions they deride.
+He started questioning things when his mother Loretta told him that Jesus forgave her for cheating on Cleveland, and after a while, he stopped believing in God, although he claims he is not an atheist either as he views it as "another religion", pointing out that some atheists, such as Brian Griffin, have been just as condescending and judgmental as the religions they deride.
 The family members attempt to persuade Cleveland, Jr. through reason, emotional appeal, and even a production number, but instead find their own senses of religion and faith tested.

 As the storm worsens, an increasingly hungry family confronts Cleveland, Jr. when they discover he had food stored in his room.
 Cleveland, Jr. explains that, as the only one who heard of the storm beforehand, he used a very scientific method to ration the food.
 When the family is still resistant to his non-religious lifestyle, accusing him of wanting the food all to himself, Cleveland, Jr. locks the food away in spite.
 Cleveland calls on God to smite Cleveland, Jr. for his actions, at which point a tree crashes through the house and pins him instead of his son.
 The family members are unable to lift the tree by hand and decide to pray to God for help.
 Cleveland, Jr. is able to rig together a pulley system and lifts the tree using his own weight.
 The family disagrees over whether God was involved in Cleveland, Jr.'s actions and the belief of Cleveland, Jr. is left unresolved as the hurricane heads for Quahog.